tonyho1992/wax/_posts/1-1-1-attribution-md.md

 ---
-title: Legend
+title: Attribution
 tags: ModestMaps
 layout: control
 ---

-Display legend information on the map.
-This internally creates the legend, and then you can add it to a map by chaining `.appendTo(map.parent)`.
+Display attribution information on the map.
+This internally creates the attribution, and then you can add it to a map by chaining `.appendTo(map.parent)`.

 {% highlight js %}